-Every civil action, except civil actions filed by persons in state or federal custody challenging conviction, sentence, or conditions of confinement, shall be accompanied by a Civil Cover Sheet, Form JS-44 revised.
+Every complaint shall be accompanied by a Civil Cover Sheet, Form JS-44 revised.
 All civil actions in which jurisdiction is invoked in whole or in part under 28 U.S.C. § 1338 (regarding patents, copyrights and trademarks) shall be accompanied by the required notice to the Patent and Trademark Office, Form AO 120, in patent and trademark matters, and by the required notice, Form AO 121, in copyright matters.
 These forms are available on the court's website and on the U.S. Courts website at www.uscourts.gov.